 If you use this method, the lead will be automatically added to Salesforce.
 There is no need to also add them to the Salesforce Leads list.

-Note that the other Salesforce actions (except for the Salesforce Update Field action) create a lead in Salesforce automatically.
+Note that the other Salesforce actions (except for the Update Salesforce Field action) create a lead in Salesforce automatically.
 This means that if a contact is created in Autopilot (e.g. via a tracked form) and flows directly into a Salesforce action (e.g. Add Task), they will be automatically created as a Salesforce lead if they don't yet exist in Salesforce.
 This is a nice way of automating your management of tasks, opportunities and campaigns in Salesforce directly from Autopilot.